Flash Video: PDA-based and smartphone-based

 The iPhone and Android devices can play flash videos with the help of additional software (such as the Skyfire web browser application.)
 Apple iOS has never supported Flash.
 Android versions above 2.1 through 4.0 supported Flash; Adobe has discontinued Flash Player for Android.
 On 29 June 2012, Adobe announced that, as they were discontinuing development of the mobile version of Flash, they would prevent the Flash player from installing from the Google Play Store on any Android devices that do not already have the Flash player installed, and that they would not be releasing a version of Flash certified for use with Android version 4.1, codenamed Jelly Bean.

+Browser-based

+Bilibili uses its own flv.js, which converts FLV files to MP4 pieces (remuxing) on-the-fly for web browsers to play.
+The author, after leaving Bilibili, started his own fork mpegts.js.

 Delivery options

 Flash Video files can be delivered in several different ways: